-One of the almost bizarre facets of Hogan's Heroes was the casting.
-Not many people realise that many of the actors and nearly all of the regular Nazis in the show were actually Jewish actors, some of whom had fled the Nazis and had actually been incarcerated in concentration camps.
+One of the bizarre facets of Hogan's Heroes was the casting.
+Not many people realise that many of the actors and nearly all of the regular Nazis in the show were Jews, some of whom had fled the Nazis and had actually been incarcerated in concentration camps.

 General Albert Burkhalter - Leon Askin (real name Leo Aschkenazy) was born in Austria, then the Austro-Hungarian Empire.
 Askin fled the Nazis and went to the USA, where he carved out a distinguished career alongside some of the greatest actors in Hollywood.
 He returned to Vienna to live in 1994 and started to perform cabaret and appeared in various productions with the Volksoper, one of Vienna's finest opera companies.
 He received Vienna's Gold Medal of Honour, one of the city's most distinguished prizes.
 He was also awarded the Austrian Cross of Honour for Science and Art and in 1994, he was presented with the Silver Cross of Honour and in 2002, he was honoured with the Gold Cross of Honour for service to the City of Vienna.
 He was granted the honorary title of Professor by Minister Scholten in 1996 and again honoured with the Austrian Cross of Honour (First Class) for Science and Art in 2002.